 - In the decade from 2006 to 2015, the number of pedestrians injured in traffic accidents rose by almost 15 percent.

 Pedestrian accidents are serious, and they happen.
 If a motorist has left you injured in a pedestrian accident, you need an experienced pedestrian accident attorney.
 These claims are complicated, but your just compensation is far too important to leave to chance.
-The dedicated legal team at The Law Offices of George Salinas in Austin cares about your case, and we’re here to help.
+The dedicated legal team at George Salinas Injury Lawyers in Austin cares about your case, and we’re here to help.
 Our knowledgeable pedestrian accident lawyers have the commitment, experience, and determination to fight for your claim’s most beneficial resolution.

 Texas Pedestrian Laws